-In 1960, after graduating from the Sister’s St. Gertrude’s Academy, Sister Carol Ann made First Monastic Profession and was sent off to teach.
-She began with upper grades, then taught junior high around Idaho, and was a principal before she turned 30.
-With her aptitude for math and science, Sister Carol Ann was being groomed for the math and chemistry teacher position at the Academy.
+In 1960, after graduating from St. Gertrude’s Academy, Sister Carol Ann made First Monastic Profession and was assigned to teach upper grades in various Catholic schools around Idaho.
+With her aptitude for math and science, she was being prepared for the math and chemistry teacher position at the Academy.
 But then it closed, and life took off in new directions.
 First she earned a degree in religious studies in one year at Mundelein College in Chicago then was hired as the religious education coordinator at Sacred Heart Church in Boise.
-In between literally building the program from the ground up, she spent four summers at Boston College completing a Masters in Education with a teaching field in theology.
-By this time, Sister Carol Ann had discovered a love of adult education and the confidence to accomplish things she had never dreamed she could do.
+Here, she encountered the uplifting influence of Father John Donahue.
+“He believed in what I could become even though I was scared.
+I found a whole new world, a whole new level to my ministry.”
+He encouraged her to attend summer school at Boston College where she completed a Masters in Education with a teaching field in theology.

 In 1989 she decided to apply for the position of associate pastor at St. Pius X in Coeur d’Alene, where her brother Bill served as pastor.
 The siblings worked together for eight years and the parish grew and prospered.
 “We had the same vision for what a parish could be, full of both play and work to witness to the rest of the world.”
 When leadership at the parish changed, Sister Carol Ann asked to return to the Monastery for what she thought would be a year-long sabbatical.
 The prioress asked her to organize a Stewardship of the Land committee.
 One day she found a notice for a Department of Lands workshop on forest insects and disease and decided to attend.
 That’s when she fell in love with forestry.
 More opportunities came for forest education and she went on to earn her Idaho Master Forest Steward certification.
 In 2001 she was named Idaho Tree Farmer of the Year.